DNijhof/neuro-comorbidity-networks/README.md

 ---

 ## 📂 Repository Structure
-- `index.md` → homepage for the GitHub Pages website
+- `index.md` → homepage for the GitHub Pages website (to be added)
-- `about.md` → detailed project description
+- `about.md` → detailed project description (to be added; For a project description and poster, see the abstract and poster [here](publications/posters/EuroBioConductor2025.md))
 - `publications.md` → outputs and presentations
 - `README.md` → this file